nicolaka/netshoot/README.md

 * **Network's Network Namespace:** If you want to troubleshoot a Docker network, you can enter the network's namespace using `nsenter`.
 This is explained in the `nsenter` section below.

-**Network Problems:** Many network issues could result in application performance degradations.
+**Network Problems:** Many network issues could result in application performance degradation.
 Some of those issues could be related to the underlying networking infrastructure(underlay).
 Others could be related to misconfiguration at the host or Docker level.
 Let's take a look at common networking issues:

 * latency
 * routing